 If you've spent any time within the online casino sector, then you'll be fully aware that there is a huge range of games to choose from.
 Slots have the biggest games selection of them all and it's not uncommon to see hundreds, even thousands of slots available.

-However, those of you who are eagle-eyed will notice that some casinos offer a very similar range of games.
+However, those of you who are eagle-eyed will notice that some casinos offer a very similar range of online casino games.
 In fact, some casinos will have the same range of games to choose from.
-This is because the casinos don’t actually develop slots in house and instead, get third party game providers to do this for them.
+This is because the casinos don't actually develop slot games in house and instead, get third-party casino software providers to do this for them.

-This allows the casino to then pick and choose the software providers that it wants to use based on the database of games they have on offer.
-Most casinos will generally take the full range of slots, but not always, citing that some do not fit into the product that they want to offer.
+This allows the casino to then pick and choose the casino software providers that it wants to use based on the database of games they have on offer.
+Most casinos will generally take the full range of slots games, but not always, citing that some do not fit into the product that they want to offer.

-Throughout this article, we talk more about how these game providers work and how they can offer some of the most engaging slots in the industry.
-We will look at what works and what does not, but most importantly give you the tools to work out what’s best for you.
+Throughout this article, we talk more about how these casino games software providers work and how they can offer some of the most engaging slot games in the industry.
+We will look at what works and what does not, but most importantly give you the tools to work out what's best for you.
+There is plenty of information about the iGaming software industry out there, but here we endeavour to sum up the best slot providers and slot software developers.

-Each software provider is different from the other.
-Unlike casinos, game providers have a unique range of games that only they have access to.
-This can be slots that are made in-house and those that are created alongside a brand.
+Each online gaming software provider is different from the other.
+Unlike casinos, game providers have a unique range of online casino games that only they have access to.
+These can be slots games that are made in-house and those that are created alongside a brand.

 The history of the company is something that we look at closely.
-We want to know their background and what they have in their arsenal that sets them apart from the competition.
-At the minute there is a nice mix of long-standing game providers and a host of new-age business jumping on the bandwagon of platforms such as HTML 5.
+We want to know their background in gambling software and what they have in their arsenal that sets them apart from the competition.
+At the minute there is a nice mix of long-standing game providers and a host of new-age businesses jumping on the bandwagon of platforms such as HTML 5.

-What a lot of people don’t know is that each of these companies needs to be licensed to make their games.
-For them to work with companies, they will need to be licensed by the Malta Gaming Authority (MGA).
+What a lot of people don't know is that each of these companies needs to be licensed to make their games.
+For them to work with companies, they will need to be licensed by the UK Gambling Commission (UKGC) or the Malta Gaming Authority (MGA).

-It’s their role to then look over the slots that are produced and make sure they are fair and hit the numbers that are reported.
-The fact of the matter is that, if they fail to do this, they will not be able to publish that slot.
+It's their role to then look over each online slot game that is produced and make sure they are fair and hit the numbers that are reported.
+The fact of the matter is that, if they fail to do this, they will not be able to publish that slot machine.

-Next up we like to see if the software provider has any awards from within the industry.
-Generally, if they have been acknowledged by their peers then this is going to highlight they are creating good casino games.
+Next up we like to see if the online gaming software provider has any awards from within the industry.
+Generally, if they have been acknowledged by their peers then this is going to highlight they are creating good online casino games.
+If a wide variety of casino games is important for you when signing up for an online casino, we'll leave some recommendations below.

 Once the look into the business side of things is complete, it's now time to move into the games that are on offer.
 It's not just the volume of games here, although this is important.
 We like to look at the quality for the most part and make sure that however many games are offered are of the highest standard, as well as if they are offering new online slots when they hit the market.

 Innovation within the sector is now as big as any.
-We have shifted a huge amount of time and resources into reviewing just this area, trying to highlight what these companies are doing to break the mould.
+We have shifted a huge amount of time and resources into reviewing just this area, trying to highlight what these companies are doing to break the mould and try to become the best casino software provider.

 RTP (Return to Player) percentages are another key area that takes up a lot of our time.
 The higher this number, the better for the player, for the most part at least.
 Those companies that are happily taking a smaller piece of the pie are ones that are going to score well for the player.
 RTP is something to look closely at if you plan on playing real-money slots.

-One thing we will point out in terms of RTP is that the best online casino slots aren’t necessarily the ones with the highest RTP.
-There is a need to strike a balance between this number and the volatility of a slot that then makes a slot “great”.
+One thing we will point out in terms of RTP is that the best online casino slots aren't necessarily the ones with the highest RTP.
+There is a need to strike a balance between this number and the volatility of a slot that then makes an online slot "great".

 Seeing which casinos are hosting a game provider is another easy factor to see how good they are.
 If most of the top casinos are stocking their products, then you will likely see that they are worth investing in.